livelace/gosquito/docs/data.md

    fields and send messages to destinations.

-*DataItem* is a data structure with specific fields, contains common for all plugins fields and plugin specific fields.
+*DataItem* is a data structure with specific fields, it contains common for all plugins fields and plugin specific fields.
 Typical flow consists of plugins with *DataItem* fields as parameters.